-(a) The Employer shall pay 100% of the billed rates of premium for all eligible Employees, for the Extended Health Plan which is in effect at April 30, 2019, to be similar or to be improved from time to time.
+(a) The Employer shall pay 100% of the billed rates of premium for all eligible Employees, for the Extended Health Plan which is in effect at April 30, 2025, to be similar or to be improved from time to time.

 - (b) Participation in this programme is a condition of employment.
-Eligible Employees must enroll their eligible family members before benefits are provided. - (c) Employees who work less than half time are not eligible for 100% of premium paid by the Employer and participation is optional.
+Eligible Employees must enroll their eligible family members before benefits are provided.
+Employees who have coverage through their spouse or who work less than half time, may opt not to participate. - (c) Employees who work less than half time are not eligible for 100% of premium paid by the Employer and participation is optional.
 If an Employee opts to participate, the costs shall be shared by the Employer and Employee pro-rata, based on their regular weekly hours of work relative to the standard work week for their position.